This guide provides answers to questions that are often asked about the Adobe Experience Platform Web SDK.

 It sends data in a solution-agnostic way (XDM) to Adobe Experience Platform Edge Network, which then maps the data to solution specific formats and destinations and sends it in real time.

 Adobe Summit presentation

-Although Adobe Experience Platform Launch makes it as easy as possible to deploy and manage these libraries, there are still issues with:
+Although tags in Platform make it as easy as possible to deploy and manage these libraries, there are still issues with:

 The new Web SDK sends data for the following solutions to a single destination (Adobe Experience Platform Edge Network) and solves for the most common aforementioned solution use cases.

 Other solutions will follow later this year.